strubleca/ka-limited-infection/README.md

     return False

-def exact_limited_infection(coaching_graph, num_users, feature):
+def exact_limited_infection(coaching_graph, feature, num_users):
     """Infect a specified number of users exactly in a coaching graph.""" components = coaching_graph.all_connected_components()
-    sizes = [len(x) for x in components] solution = subset_sum(sizes, num_users, -1, len(sizes), 0)
+    sizes = [len(x) for x in components] solution = exact_subset_sum(sizes, num_users, -1, len(sizes), 0)
     if solution != False:
         for i in solution:
             for user in components[i]:
-                user.add_feature(feature)
+                user.update_feature(feature)
         return True
     else:
         return False
 ```

 ## Possible Improvements

-* The recursive subset sum implementation could be modified to use
-  tail recursion, where in some languages this could be optimized
-  for performance and more efficient stack usage.
+Some improvements to the project submission provided include:

+* A more exhaustive set of unit tests, particularly for the graph routines.
+* Additional error handling and recovery.
+Currently there are no checks
+  for badly formed graphs, minimum and maximum users in the right order,
+  and other "sad path" types of behavior.
+* More optimization for the approximate and exact subset sum implementations.
+  For the exact subset sum, heuristics might be useful for picking more
+  favorable components to add in next, for example.
+This still doesn't
+  improve worst case performance, but could impact average case.
+* Better memory usage throughout.
+* General code cleanup to be more readable and consistent in thought.
+* Return more than one approximate or exact infection if they exist.
+This
+  has added overhead though, and is not likely to be useful in large scale
+  settings.